martinsvinicius/dashgo-auth-api/README.md

 <br />

 <div align="center">
-<b>This API was built to serve the web app dashgo, after you run it, open <a href="https://github.com/martinsvinicius/dashgo">dashgo</a> and follow the Get Started topic on README</b>.
+<b>This API was built to serve the web app dashgo, after you run it, open <a href="https://github.com/martinsvinicius/dashgo">dashgo</a> and follow the Getting Started topic on README</b>.
 </div>

 <br />